 The enactment of mineral mine safety and reclamation laws indicated that state law-makers recognized the mineral mining industry’s contributions to Virginia’s standard of living.
 It further recognized that, while providing needed resources for development, uncontrolled mining could result in safety and environmental hazards.

 The Division of Mineral Mining, part of the Department of Mines, Minerals and Energy, was established April 20, 1987, by merging the safety and reclamation inspection and enforcement responsibilities for non-fuel mineral mining operations into one division.
 These programs were originally administered separately by DMME’s coal mine safety and reclamation divisions.
 Realignment of the mineral mining programs greatly enhanced the delivery of services by the Department to its customers and the public.

 October 1, 2021 the Department of Mines, Minerals and Energy was rebranded as the Virginia Department of Energy (Virginia Energy).

 Statewide, there are approximately 440 non-fuel mines covering about 17,000 acres, which are permitted and regulated by Mineral Mining.
 These include quarries, sand and gravel pits and other surface and underground mining operations.
 Learn More »

 Mineral Mining is located in Charlottesville, Virginia (contact us).
 We have mine inspectors located throughout the State with Permitting, Training, Certification and Technical specialists in our Charlottesville facility.

 Large portions of the minerals mined are extracted for the construction of roads and commercial and residential buildings.
-However, there are other minerals mined that are used for agriculture, high temperature ceramics, and the making of glass.
-Over 80 million tons of non-fuel minerals are mined in Virginia annually and contribute approximately $450 million to the economy while providing approximately 5,000 direct jobs.
+However, there are other minerals mined that are used for agriculture, high temperature ceramics and the making of glass.
+In 2021, over 72 million tons of non-fuel minerals were mined in Virginia and contributed approximately $1.6 billion to the economy while providing over 6,600 direct jobs in the Commonwealth.